Prints 4 because 29 / 5 is 5 with a remainder of 4 print(29 % 5) # Prints 2 because 32 / 3 is 10 with a remainder of 2 print(32 % 3) # Modulo by 2 returns 0 for even numbers and 1 for odd numbers # Prints 0 print(44 % 2)

 The modulo operator is useful in programming when we want to perform an action every nth-time the code is run.
 Can the result of a modulo operation be larger than the divisor?
 Why or why not?

 You’re trying to divide a group into four teams.
-All of you count off, and you get number 27.
+All of you count off.

 Find out your team by computing 27 modulo 4.
 Save the value to

 my_team.
 What number team are you on?